fbr-dev-data-admins/en_gift_processing/README.md

 5. Paste into the application
 6. Tokens are saved and refreshed automatically

-### API Rate Limits
+### API Rate Limits & Batch Processing

 - **Standard Tier**: 10,000 calls/day
 - **Rate limiting**: 5 calls/second recommended
-- The application implements automatic retry with backoff
+- **Batch gift fetching**: The application now fetches all gifts for the previous month's date range in a single paginated request, then looks up individual constituents from the cached results.
+This dramatically reduces API calls.

 ### Common API Endpoints Used